Domain-Driven-Design-Australia/adaconf-web/src/privacy.md

 ##### 9. How to contact us about privacy

-If you have any queries, or if you seek access to your personal information, or if you have a complaint about our privacy practices, you can contact us through: ada.confau@gmail.com.
+If you have any queries, or if you seek access to your personal information, or if you have a complaint about our privacy practices, you can contact us via our [contact form](/contact/).